thradams/cake/removing_phase_2.md

 ## Abstract

-Except in preprocessor, new-line does not have any syntax influence in C.
+In C, new-lines do not have any syntax influence except within the preprocessor.

-In preprocessor however, the only way of writing multi line directives is using backslash-newline that is processed at phase 2.
+In the preprocessor, the only way to write multi-line directives is by using the backslash-newline combination, which is processed during phase 2.

-We suggest the modification of the language to remove phase 2 and handle line continuation at preprocessor directives - where it is used.
+We propose modifying the language by eliminating phase 2 and instead handling line continuation specifically within preprocessor directives where it is utilized.

 ## PROBLEM DESCRIPTION